ktekinay/Kaju/README.md

 ### Implementation

 Create a new `Kaju.UpdateChecker` instance and fill in its properties.
 In the `Constructor`, you have to provide a FolderItem for a folder where Kaju can save its preferences, one that is unique to your app.
 At the least, you must also set the `ServerPublicRSAKey` (more on this later) and the `UpdateURL` where it will get its update information.
-If that URL points to a secure site, set `Secure` to `True`.
+If that URL (or any URL) starts with "https:", it will accessed securely.
+(Conversely, a URL that does not start with "https:" will be accessed normally.)

 Call the `Execute` method of the `Kaju.UpdateChecker`.
 That's it.
 Kaju will handle everything else by going to the `UpdateURL` to see if there are any updates available for that version of the app, then ask the user about them.
 If the user chooses to update, the class will download and verify the binary, then offer the user the opportunity to Quit & Install or Cancel.
 If they choose to install, Quit will be called.